 9 Tips for Running an Effective Empathy Mapping Workshop

 As we mentioned, conducting empathy mapping workshops virtually is quite different compared to traditional in-person sessions!
-The goal and objective of the sessions are the same, but the delivery and way of connecting are different.
-Fear not – we’ve broken the steps down into an 8-step process for you to replicate!
+The goals and objectives of the sessions are the same, but the delivery and the way of connecting are different.
+Fear not!
+We’ve broken the workshop process down into eight steps for you to replicate!

-- Login 10 minutes before the session starts – If you have a co-host, make sure they’re early with you too.
+If you have a co-host, make sure they show up early with you.
 The last thing you want is technical difficulty or to be rushing to a meeting you’re facilitating.
 Share your screen, open your schedule, and take a minute to feel confident and prepared.
-Welcome those who want to join the meeting early (yes, people do that.)
+Welcome those who want to join the meeting early.
+(Yes, people do that.)

-- Introduce yourself – It’s easy to forget to introduce yourself when you’re nervous, with a group of strangers, or when there’s just a lot going on.
+It’s easy to forget this part when you’re nervous, with a group of strangers, or when there’s just a lot going on.
 After welcoming everyone to the session, discuss your credentials, how and why you got into this type of work and what you have planned for the day.

-- Ensure the group is comfortable with each other – Group activities like Empathy Mapping require people to feel comfortable expressing their ideas, which can often feel uncomfortable for those we aren’t used to or those who are worried about saying something ‘wrong’ in front of their boss.
-To help mitigate this and assist group members in adopting a beginner’s mindset, we recommend you set the mood and build some empathy within the group using an icebreaker.
+Group activities like empathy mapping require people to express their ideas, which can often feel uncomfortable for those who don’t know us very well, or those who are worried about saying something “wrong” in front of their boss.
+To help mitigate this and assist group members in adopting a beginner’s mindset, we recommend you set the mood and build some empathy within the group by using an icebreaker.
 There are many awesome icebreaker activities on sites like Gamestorming, or in the community templates of Miro or Figjam.
 If you need a quick and heartwarming idea, we recommend the following prompt: